 Music is also visible in the staffing structure, with a named visiting music teacher.
 In small primaries, that can be the difference between “we do singing” and a more structured music offer, particularly if peripatetic lessons, ensembles, or performances are part of the year.

 The school publishes a clear structure for wraparound care.
-Breakfast club runs from 7.45am to 8.55am, and after-school club runs from 3.30pm to 6.00pm, with published session prices for the 2024/25 academic year.
+Breakfast club runs from 7.45am to 8.55am, and after-school club runs from 3.30pm to 6.00pm, with published session prices.
 For many families, that level of clarity is a major practical advantage in a village location where commuting patterns can be tight.

 The school also publishes a school day start at 8.55am, with registration at that time and collective worship at 9.15am.
 In rural communities, transport is often car-led, so it is worth thinking through drop-off logistics and winter travel time, particularly if you are coming from outside the village.